Spring 2026 Submission Call: Open Through April 1, 2026

 or

-One (1) single submission of fiction, up to 5000 words.
+One (1) single submission of fiction or creative nonfiction, up to 5000 words.

 descant seeks high-quality work in either innovative or traditional forms.
 We usually prefer poems to be sixty lines or fewer, but we do, however, occasionally accept submissions exceeding this length. descant specifies no particular subject matter or style.
 Please submit no more than five poems at one time.